-The most common side effect of TMS therapy is pain or discomfort around the treatment area, which usually goes away within a week.
+The most common side effect of TMS therapies is pain or discomfort around the area, which usually goes away within a week.

-TMS Therapy is covered to treat Major Depressive Disorder by most private insurers.
-Our staff are experts at navigating the required approval process, and we typically get approvals within one week for qualified candidates.
+TMS therapies for Major Depressive Disorder (MDD) or Obsessive-Compulsive Disorder (OCD) is reimbursed by most private provider insurers.
+Our staff is experts at navigating the required approval process, and we typically can obtain approvals within one week for appropriate patients.

-Just like conventional rTMS, TBS uses magnetic energy to stimulate the prefrontal cortex of the brain and improve depressive symptoms.
+Like conventional rTMS, TBS uses magnetic energy to stimulate the prefrontal cortex of the brain and improve depressive symptoms.
 The difference lies in how the stimulation is delivered.
-The TBS protocol delivers stimuli in a unique pattern—three rapid bursts of pulses at 50 hz, repeated every 200 ms. Compared to the conventional rTMS, this protocol more continuously stimulates the brain.
+The TBS protocol delivers stimuli in a unique pattern—three rapid bursts of pulses at 50 hz, repeated every 200 ms. Compared to the conventional rTMS, this protocol continuously stimulates the brain.
 As a result, the treatment time is greatly reduced.
-Theta Burst Stimulation only takes 4 minutes, and research shows that it works equally well, if not better, than standard protocols that take upwards of 20 minutes.
+Theta Burst Stimulation only takes four minutes, and research shows that it works equally well, if not better, than standard protocols that take upwards of 20 minutes.